-Yesterday during our son’s Google Meet online class the teacher came up with suggestions for Mother’s Day crafts.
+During our son’s Google Meet online class, the teacher came up with suggestions for Mother’s Day crafts.

-Unfortunately, the kids had already started making Mother’s Day crafts at school but were unable to get them.
+Unfortunately, the kids had already started making Mother’s Day crafts at school but could not get them.

-So the kids had to start over from scratch which was fine with us as I got to participate.
+So the kids had to start over from scratch, which was OK with us as I got to participate.

-Today, I want to talk about how to create Mother’s Day crafts at home in a jiffy without added expenses.
+Today, I want to talk about how to create Mother’s Day crafts at home instantly without added expenses.

 You will also find a step-by-step tutorial about how to make a colourful heart using pipe cleaners.

 In the past, we would buy cards at the Dollar Store for all occasions, but we stopped years ago.